Webinar On-Demand: Maximize Results with Copper Alloy Molds While Avoiding the Most Common Mistakes

 • What qualities make a good mold

 • How high thermal conductivity aids in productivity

 • How to best use a copper alloy and avoid common problems

 • Special fabrication issues while working with copper alloys

-Robert Kusner - Innovation Pipeline Manager, Materion Performance Alloys and Composites
+Robert Kusner - Innovation Pipeline Manager, Materion Performance Materials and Composites

 He holds an undergraduate degree in physics and electrical engineering from the Massachusetts Institute of Technology and earned his PhD in physics from Case Western Reserve University.